Are you doing mobile SEO for your business?

 Mobile SEO Mistake #1: Slow Loading Pages

-According to a major update announced by Google, page speed is becoming an important ranking factor in terms of mobile searches.
+According to a major update announced by Google, page speed is one of the important Google ranking factors in terms of mobile searches.
 Page speed is not only crucial for improving your organic rankings, but also for keeping your visitors happy and returning for more.

 Additionally, observations show that 53% of people will not hesitate to leave your website if it takes more than 3 seconds to load.
 And having a high percentage of page abandonment directly (and negatively) affects how your website ranks on Google.